- Search The Registry

 Young Sheppard remained in Nashville with her father when her mother was taken to Mississippi.
 Simon married another slave woman and gave $1,300 for her freedom.
 A race riot-hit Nashville in 1856, causing whites to tighten the controls on local free Negroes; his business debts soon could not be paid, and Simon fled to Cincinnati, Ohio, to prevent his family from being seized as assets and sold as slaves.
 Young Sheppard attended a colored school and studied music in Cincinnati.

-She had exceptional musical talent and her father bought a piano and paid for private music lessons.
+She had exceptional musical talent; her father bought a piano and paid for private music lessons.
 Simon Sheppard died in 1866; though bills were paid, Ella and her stepmother were penniless.
 To help support the family, Sheppard played the piano at local functions.
 A prominent local piano teacher agreed to help Ella continue her musical education.
 She became this man's only Black pupil, and Ella had to keep the lessons a secret by entering the school through the back door between nine and ten o'clock at night.
 In 1868, Sheppard accepted a teaching position at Gallatin, north of Nashville.
 The poor Black students paid tuition so seldom that she saved only six dollars after five months of work.

 Yet she took this money and entered Fisk University, where her six dollars lasted three weeks.
-By teaching music in Nashville, she earned enough money to continue in school for two years.
-Sheppard became the music teacher at Fisk University; the only black staff member at the school before 1875.
+She earned enough money to continue in school for two years by teaching music in Nashville.
+Sheppard became the music teacher at Fisk University, the only black staff member at the school before 1875.
 To relieve the school's serious financial deficiency, Fisk's treasurer, George L. White, organized a group of students to sing for money.
 The first tours became so promising that White was given permission to form a group and go on a national tour.
 Sheppard became one of nine singers selected by White to form the Fisk Jubilee Singers.
 She served as a pianist and assistant trainer.
 On October 6, 1871, the group went on tour.